James Firth

 Planning Application Fees Increase

-The government is pushing forward with changes to Planning Fees in England which will impact on projects for landowners, farmers and developers.
-The changes provide for incremental increases for most […]
+The Government is moving ahead with changes to Planning Fees in England.
+These changes will affect projects for landowners, farmers, and developers.
+Incremental Fee Increases First, the changes introduce incremental […]

 Skip to toolbar